 When you discover a fossil that requires a cast, you may find yourself a mile from your vehicle and all of your casting materials.
 I usually pack on the heavy side to assure I have all the gear I may need on a hike, but I never take along casting materials just to explore.
 You should anticipate more than one trip back and forth to get all the materials and gear you need to cast.

-I buy plaster in 50-80 lb. bags.
-For the field, I transfer the plaster into 1 gallon wide mouth jars that hold 10-12 lbs.
 At a site I mix my plaster in a 5-gallon pail.
-So to return to the site, I fill my pail with several bottles of water, a jar of plaster, a set of rubber gloves and enough burlap to make the cast.
+So to return to the site, I fill my pail with several bottles of water, a 10 lb. jar of plaster, a set of rubber gloves and enough burlap to make the cast.